Ethiopia: Uncertainty in Tigray after rebels take control of restive north | DW | 30.06.2021

 "What's needed is a comprehensive ceasefire as the basis for protecting civilians, ending famine, removing Eritrean forces, and bringing about a definitive political settlement."

-Political violence expert Raleigh argues a possible peace negotiations with the TPLF would be dangerous for the federal government because "the majority of people [outside of Tigray] don't like the TPLF."
+Political violence expert Raleigh argues a possible peace negotiations with the TPLF would be dangerous for the federal government of Abiy Ahmed because "the majority of people [outside of Tigray] don't like the TPLF."

 "They found the experience of being effectively run by the TPLF-dominated EPRDF an extremely bad one," Raleigh said, referring to the Ethiopian People's Revolutionary Democratic Front, a political coalition that ruled Ethiopian politics from 1991 to 2019.